SinaAboutalebi/dnsmasq/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To run you local dns server with your custom domain with dnsmasq in docker follow these simple steps.
+To run your local dns server with your custom domain with dnsmasq in docker follow these simple steps.

 ### Installation